Today with Jenna & Sheinelle: 2025–2026: Jenna & Friends

+2026: Jenna & Sheinelle

+On December 9, 2025, it was announced that Today 3rd Hour co-host Sheinelle Jones would step away from the 9 a.m. hour to succeed Kotb as permanent co-host of the fourth hour.
+The program was renamed Today with Jenna and Sheinelle on January 12, 2026, ending the rotating guest co-host format.
+According to media analyst Brian Stelter, following Jones' return to Today in September 2025, Jones had been seen as a leading candidate for the 10 a.m. hour.
+NBC executives are expecting Hager and Jones to grow into a duo similar to Gifford/Kotb during the Kathie Lee and Hoda era.

+On the premiere of Jenna & Sheinelle, a new theme song titled "We're Shining" by Blessing Offor debuted.
+Kotb and Gifford also appeared as guests to pass a "wine torch" to Hager and Jones.

 Recurring elements

 The show's signature element is its opening "host chat" segment where the latest entertainment headlines and stories are discussed.
 This segment was called Today's Talk during the Kathie Lee and Hoda era of the program, however that name has not been used since Hager joined the program as co-host.

-The show is most notable for its frequent use and display of wine on-air.
-Speaking about the wine, Gifford, in an interview with Variety, said: "People just assume we are drinking wine the whole time, but the reality is most days it just sits there."
-Gifford has also said that they have a sip once or twice but the wine is used mainly as a prop to be funny.

 Segments

 The show has had many recurring segments throughout its years.
 They include: